Why do dogs eat poop?

 Note that independent minded dogs may choose to eat the feces anyway, if they decide that our reward is of lesser value.
 If this happens, I try upgrading my rewards, and make sure that my dog does not get within striking distance of the bad stuff.
 In addition, I quickly march my dog home and end the walk, if he manages to sneak in some poop eating.
 This teaches him that if he eats the stuff, the nice and interesting walk ends.
 That is usually enough of a deterrent to stop any roadside temptations.

 Adding meat tenderizer containing papain, in small quantities to our dog’s food, will sometimes prevent poop eating.
+Make sure it does not contain other additives such as MSG or salt.
 Some people also suggest adding pumpkin, pineapple, or stool deterrent supplements as alternatives.
 Our vet can also give our dog medicine, that will make his stool taste extremely bitter.

 Only use one additive at a time, so that our dog’s digestive system does not become overly unbalanced.